 A police officer was sent to the scene of the attack, where he found a pair of women’s underwear, a black trench coat, gloves, a scarf, a watch and a watchband.
 Inside the sleeve of the coat was a laundry tag from a local drycleaners.
 The officer took the coat to Sinclair Cleaners in Waukegan and the owner identified the person who brought in the coat as Bennie Starks.

-On February 21, 1986, police prepared a photo lineup for the victim and included a photograph of Starks, who is African American.
+Police then prepared a photo lineup for the victim and included a photograph of Starks, who is African American.
 The woman picked him out as her attacker.

 Starks was arrested and charged with aggravated criminal sexual assault, attempted aggravated criminal assault, aggravated battery and unlawful restraint.